UPDATED: 29 SEPTEMBER 2017

 Remember to factor airline charges that you may face, like checked in baggage.
 Many operators will sting you for extras here.

 Ryanair has the highest charges for checked luggage (up to £45) and excess baggage (£20 per kilo).
-Thomson‘s and Flybe‘s excess baggage charges are £13-18 and £15 per kilo.
+TUI‘s and Flybe‘s excess baggage charges are £13-18 and £15 per kilo.
 Thomas Cook charges for sports equipment (up to £70 for some items) and has a charge of up to £70 for overweight hand luggage.

 All this has to be included when you weigh up the best deal.